Desire-Direct/desire-direct/README.md

 Sounds from the Stone Age (SftSA)
 - a play in various acts

-in the shadow of certain doom
+In the shadow of certain doom
-my most deranging planes of thought
+it displays most deranging planes of thought.

-extirbate ubiquity? not poss, just redeterriotilized pollinated sky
+evoke demons, to wake up
+complex and abstract contexts, to summon demons , make visible and tangible, the cards, sculpture, cute puppetry,

+belongs to open cycle, previous vtex files, meta-narrative, anti-narrative:w

 without FoW no activity